 However, sessions tend to be tailored to the needs of the players attending, and will be varied to keep them interesting.

 What skills will players learn at outdoor training?

-Head coach Robbie holding an end of session recap with one of our winter training groups.
+360 Cricket co-owner Robbie holding an end of session recap with one of our indoor training groups.

 SMCC Juniors lead coach Lottie (left) and SMCC Women's 1st XI / support coach Crystal (right) running a summer camp.

 We have a relatively small car park with a narrow entrance/exit.
 Please walk or cycle if possible.
 Please be considerate of other car park users if you need to drive.
 Do not at any time park on the emergency vehicle access route marked in yellow paint on the ground.
 Do not block other cars in the car park.
 Consider dropping off and picking up near the club rather than using the car park.